addania/coding/src/pages/Querying_data_from_project_files.md

   }
 }
 ```
-Notice how data.allFile.edges returns an ARRAY of OBJECTS!!
+Notice how <code>data.allFile.edges</code> returns an ARRAY of OBJECTS!!
 Which means we can use array method called map on it.
-Map works in a way that it itterated through every single element of the array and performs a certain function in it.
-It doesnt change original array, but creates a new array on which the function is performed.
+Map works in a way that it iterated through every single element of the array and performs a certain function in it.
+It doesn't change original array, but creates a new array on which the function is performed.
 One small example is here:
 ```
 var array1 = [1, 4, 9, 16];
 // pass a function to map